Your Home: a business?

-A leader’s role is really broken down to these four things.
-First, we train those we are in charge of for their jobs.
-Once they know how to do something, we need to coach them in it: encourage and provide that accountability.
-After they’ve taken it on, we need to empower them to grow in it, and mature.
-Finally, we need to trust them to get the job done.
+Every leader must do these four things: train, coach, empower and then trust.
+First leaders train those they are in charge of to do their jobs.
+Once they know how to do the job, leaders coach them.
+They encourage and provide the accountability needed.
+After they’ve taken it on, leaders empower them to grow in it and mature.
+And finally, leaders have to trust that the job will be done, and done right.

 5. Share your “business” strategy with your “employees”.

-As a CEO, this seems obvious.
-It’s hard to get a team going in the same direction unless everyone knows what the overarching goals are.
-Plans for an entire organization work much better when everyone has a clear idea of the big picture.
-So it’s important for the CEO to share their strategy for the business with all the employees.
+For CEOs, this is an obvious thing.
+It’s hard to get a team going in the same direction unless everyone knows what the goals are.
+Plans for the entire organization are easier to accomplish when everyone has a clear idea of the big picture.
+So it’s important for CEOs to clearly communicate their strategy with everyone connected to the business.

 Managing a home is obviously not exactly like managing a business.
 There are relationship dynamics and goals that are not at all a priority in a commercial setting.
 But there are tools and strategies we can adapt to make our homes and our families run smoother.
 And that makes for less frustration and a happier home.